tonyngmk/leetcode/array101/README.md

 - Link: https://leetcode.com/explore/learn/card/fun-with-arrays/525/inserting-items-into-an-array/3245/
 - Description: Duplicate zeros in array, shifting non-zero elements to the right.
 - Pattern: To use break to maintain array length.
 To have 2 pointers for writing and referencing value.
-- Edge case: If the shifted array last element is 0, do not count that as `possible_dup`.
+- Edge case: If the shifted array last element is 0, do not count that as `possible_dup`, go directly to array and hard code 0 and shift to previous index.
+- Time: O(2n)
+- Space: O(1)
-- Difficulty: 4/10
+- Difficulty: 3/10

 ### 5. Merge Sorted Array
 - File: `merge_sorted_array.py`